richrd/bx2/PLANNING.md

      * Requires serializing all class instances.
 Only the sockets need to stay.
      * When all the classes are reloaded, they should be re-initialized

+## New Features
+ * Multi-server support
+ * Rebooting of bot(s) without losing connection
+ * Integrated HTTP server (for sending logs etc)
+ * Remotely updating the bot from the github repository

 ## Architecture